Funz/funz.org/docs/_docs/plugin.md

     formulaLimit={...}
     commentLineChar=#
     ```
-5. Rename and adapt the shell script to launch the code __'src/main/scripts/MyPlugin.sh'__ and/or __'src/main/scripts/MyPlugin.bat'__,
+5. Rename and adapt the shell script to launch the code __'src/main/scripts/MyPlugin.sh'__ and/or __'src/main/scripts/MyPlugin.bat'__.
+The script should support these features:
+  * environment variables setting needed for code running,
+  * pre-processing of running directory, for instance create directory, move files insides, apply `dos2unix` command on input files,
+  * emulation of graphical display and interaction (using `Xvfb` and `xdotool`)
+  * post-processing of code output for easier parsing by Funz (`grep`, `awk`, `sed`),
+  * cleaning of directory after calculation is done to suppress big files,
+  * support for efficient kill running calculation (in case the connected front-end ask for):
+    * if your script creates a 'PID' file, all integers written inside will be used as arguments for `taskkill` or `kill -9` commands,
+    * if your script creates a 'KILL.bat' or 'KILL.sh 'file, it will be launched.
 6. Provide (at least) one __non-parametric__ test case in __'src/test/cases/MyTestCase.in/'__, containing all input files of this test case (without any parameter), including the main file which is passed as first argument to the '.sh' script:
   * then, launch the simulation on all test cases (one in each 'src/test/cases/' subdirectory)
         - possibly by calling `ant run-reference-cases` (which will use the previous script),